 Tall driftwood should place in the background of the tank with short ones on both sides.
 One or two rock caves should be placed in the tank for shelter, with Java fern and Anubias placed by the caves.

 – Salt Level

-Specific gravity of 1.005-1.010 is suitable for most of the fish listed above except the Green Spotted Puffers.
-Green Spotted Puffers prefer a higher salt level with specific gravity of about 1.010-1.020.
+The specific gravity of 1.005-1.010 is suitable for most of the fish listed above except the Green Spotted Puffers.
+Green Spotted Puffers prefer a higher salt level with a specific gravity of about 1.010-1.020.